Diamagnetism: Levitation

 A live frog levitates inside a 32 mm diameter vertical bore of a Bitter solenoid in a magnetic field of about 16 teslas at the Nijmegen High Field Magnet Laboratory.

 Diamagnets may be levitated in stable equilibrium in a magnetic field, with no power consumption.
 Earnshaw's theorem seems to preclude the possibility of static magnetic levitation.
 However, Earnshaw's theorem applies only to objects with positive susceptibilities, such as ferromagnets (which have a permanent positive moment) and paramagnets (which induce a positive moment).
 These are attracted to field maxima, which do not exist in free space.
 Diamagnets (which induce a negative moment) are attracted to field minima, and there can be a field minimum in free space.

 A thin slice of pyrolytic graphite, which is an unusually strongly diamagnetic material, can be stably floated in a magnetic field, such as that from rare earth permanent magnets.
 This can be done with all components at room temperature, making a visually effective and relatively convenient demonstration of diamagnetism.

 The Radboud University Nijmegen, the Netherlands, has conducted experiments where water and other substances were successfully levitated.
 Most spectacularly, a live frog (see figure) was levitated.

 In September 2009, NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California announced it had successfully levitated mice using a superconducting magnet, an important step forward since mice are closer biologically to humans than frogs.
 JPL said it hopes to perform experiments regarding the effects of microgravity on bone and muscle mass.

 Recent experiments studying the growth of protein crystals have led to a technique using powerful magnets to allow growth in ways that counteract Earth's gravity.

-A simple homemade device for demonstration can be constructed out of bismuth plates and a few permanent magnets that levitate a permanent magnet.